standardsats/fiat-channels-rfc/README.md

   * [`u64`:`rate`]
   * [`signature`:`local_sig_of_remote`]
   * [`boolean`:`is_terminal`]

 ### Rationale

 * Local `state_update` contains a _local_ signature of _remote_ view of next `last_cross_signed_state`.
 Signature is constructed as follows: generate a next local `last_cross_signed_state` with empty signature fields, then invert it (i.e. make a copy with `local_balance_msat` = `remote_balance_msat`, `local_updates` = `remote_updates` and so on), then sign its signature hash.

 * In normal channels each peer keeps track of `local_next_htlc_id`/`remote_next_htlc_id` counters which are increased by incoming and outgoing `update_add_htlc` only, in hosted channels each peer keeps track of `local_updates`/`remote_updates` counters which are updated by every incoming and outgoing update message (`update_add_htlc`, `update_fulfill_htlc`, `update_fail_htlc`, `update_fail_malformed_htlc`).

 * `rate` is Millisats/USD value.
 The field is used by client to reconstruct next crossigned state when the message recieved from the host.
 Host should ignore the field from the client.
+See the `Fiat rate` section for more details.

 * While verifying a signature a drift of 1 blockday is permitted i.e. `abs(local block_day - remote block_day) <= 1`.